metauni/metaboard/README.md

 ## Board Structure

-A metaboard can be either a `Part` or a `Model` with a `PrimaryPart` (the latter is recommended).
-To turn a `Part`/`Model` into a metaboard, use the [Tag Editor](https://devforum.roblox.com/t/tag-editor-plugin/101465) plugin to give it the tag `"metaboard"`.
-Then add any of the following optional values as children.
+To turn a `Part` into a metaboard, use the [Tag Editor](https://devforum.roblox.com/t/tag-editor-plugin/101465) plugin to give it the tag "metaboard".
+If your board is a `Model`, make the drawing surface the PrimaryPart, and tag the PrimaryPart as "metaboard".
+A StringValue called "Face" parented to the `Part` (not the Model) will define which face of the part is used as the drawing surface.

 | Object      | Name        | Value | Description |
 | ----------- | ----------- | ----------- | ----- |
 | StringValue | Face        | `String` (one of "Front" (default), "Back", "Left", "Right", "Top", "Bottom") | The surface of the part that should be used as the board |

-If the metaboard is a `Model`, the `PrimaryPart` should be set to the part which defines the drawing surface of the model (make sure the right `Face : StringValue` is configured).

-For more customised positioning of the board, make an invisible part for the board and size/position it on your model however you like (you should tag the parent model as the metaboard, not the invisible part, and remember to set the invisible part as the `PrimaryPart`).
+For more customised positioning of the board, make an invisible part for the board and size/position it on your model however you like.

 ## Custom Configuration

-All of the configuration values used in metaboard are stored in a ModuleScript at `metaboard -> metaboardCommon -> Config`.
+All of the configuration values used in metaboard are stored in a ModuleScript at `lib -> Config`.
 There are cases where you may want to use different config values on a per-place basis.
-Instead of modifying the `Config` script, you can copy the ModuleScript called `metaboardPlaceConfig` from `metaboard` to `ReplicatedStorage`.
+Instead of modifying the `Config` script, you can copy the ModuleScript called `metaboardPlaceConfig` from `lib` to `ReplicatedStorage`.
 This ModuleScript returns a function which takes the config table as its argument and modifies the keys (no return value).
 All scripts that import the original Config file will receive the table with these edits applied (but only if `metaboardPlaceConfig` is a child of `ReplicatedStorage`).

 You can keep this same config file around when you update the metaboard package.